Robust sparse image reconstruction of radio interferometric observations with purify: PURIFY reconstruction of observations

 \subsection{Reconstructions}

 In this section we present the reconstructions from real observations.
 We show the reconstructed model image, alongside the residuals.
 For the CLEAN reconstructions we show the post-processed restored image (see Section~\ref{sec:purify_useage:clean_restoration}), while for PURIFY there is no need for post-processing so there is no restored image but only a reconstructed model image (see Section~\ref{sec:purify_useage:clean_restoration}).
-For PURIFY reconstructions we use natural weighting, and for CLEAN we use both natural and uniform weightings.
+For PURIFY reconstructions we use natural weighting, and for CLEAN we use both natural and uniform weightings. \footnote{Rather than using measurement sets for the ATCA data sets, the tables were read with PURIFY from uvfits files.
+In all other cases, the observations were read from measurement sets.}

 The CLEAN thresholds and FWHM of the restoring beams can be found in Table \ref{tab:clean}.
 The CLEAN components are restricted to be positive valued.
 CLEAN has not been restricted to regions around the source.
 CLEAN was run until the residual peak reached the cutoff flux value.
 We are careful to make the distinction between the \emph{restored} image and the \emph{reconstructed} image for CLEAN (see Section~\ref{sec:purify_useage:clean_restoration}), since the restored image is not used to generate the residuals.
 When we refer to the reconstructed image, we are referring to the CLEAN component image.